mihajlo-k/CarND-Traffic-Sign-Classifier-Project/P3_writeup.md

 | Fully connected		| outputs 43        							|
 | Softmax				|												|

 The architecture is similar to the one used in [REFERENCE!!!!].
-The architecture presented inthe paper produced very high score on a similar task.
+The architecture presented in the paper produced very high score on a similar task.
 This is the reason why it used here.
 The LeNET architecture presented in the course was unable to score high enough.

 Dropout is considered and tested, but it didn't show any improvement.
 It just slowed down the learning and slightly decreased the validation set accuracy.